When and how to move marijuana plants outdoors

 Hi Gabriel, thanks for the question.
 Yes, that'll work fine, however, unlike the case with cuttings/clones, there's usually no problem with moving seedlings outdoors into a shorter photoperiod than they are used to, they are unlikely to trigger to flower, and even less so from mid-May onwards.
 Most plants will need to have less than 14 hours of daylight to trigger flowering, and it's even fine to move most clones outdoors at that time of year (although clones of some particularly sensitive varieties may need to be put out a little later to avoid triggering early flowering).
 Personally, I usually start my seedlings in April under 18/6 photoperiod and then put them outdoors in mid-May with no problems at all.
 I think you'd be fine doing the same thing, although if you want to err on the safe side, your original plan is fine.
 The plants will just grow a little more with 18 hours of light as opposed to 15 and will be a little larger when you put them outdoors.
 I hope that's helped, all the best and happy growing!

-Do you want to give your opinion on move-marijuana-plants-outdoors or ask a question about this product?
+Do you want to give your opinion on "When and how to move marijuana plants outdoors" or ask a question abut this post?

 About this Cannabis Blog